There are birds at the feeders, chickadees.

-The answer to anxiety is always to exalt Christ.
+The answer to much anxiousness is always to exalt Christ.

 The chickadees scuttle at the feeder and fly, warmth on the wing.
 I watch from the window.
 A child presses into me and the window, and yeah, we’ve got some time.
 There is wonder.
 It’s ridiculous and beautiful how that happens: Everything absorbs into thanksgiving.

 Calvin said that, “If we compare a hawk with the residue of the whole world, it is nothing.”

 “And yet if so small a portion of God’s work ought to ravish us and amaze us, what ought all His works do when we come to the full numbering of them?”

 My pen’s laying like there like a dare to joy, right there on the counter.